uulm-mrm/v2x_etsi_asn1/README.md

  - PerceivedObject: Added optional associatedStationID field for tracks associated with recognized ITS stations (by matching CAMs to tracks)
  - PerceivedObject: Added container datatype for trajectory predictions (PredictionsContainer)

+The MCM definition is based on our paper [An Extended Maneuver Coordination Protocol with Support for Urban Scenarios and Mixed Traffic](https://oparu.uni-ulm.de/xmlui/handle/123456789/42038).

 Dependencies
 ============